 I don't know that I ever had any type of sweetened, candied, etc bacon before this trip.
 It.
 Was.
 Amazing.
 It was also definitely not paleo.
 The bacon was topped with brown sugar and pecans and I swear, I ate it and saw God.
 Since this trip (which was back in April) I've been dreaming of this bacon nonstop.
 About a month ago, I decided to make a similar albeit more paleo approved version of this recipe using maple sugar.
 I also decided to use pistachios instead of pecans.
 I love pistachios but they are usually pretty pricey so I try not to use them in a ton of dishes.
 Since this recipe only uses a small amount, it was a great chance to use them.

 The first time I made this Paleo candied bacon, it was just for Kyle and me.
 I figured I could make it for breakfast and then save a few slices for a dessert later in the day or week.
 Well that was just stupid of me, because we ate the whole packet.
 So, now that I know better, it is important for me to pass this along to you.
 There won't be any leftovers.
 I repeat: there will NOT be leftovers.
 Please mentally prepare yourself now.

-1 package uncured, nitrate free bacon (like Pedersons or Applegate)
+- 1 package uncured, sugar free bacon (like Pederson's)

-1 tbs maple sugar (sub coconut sugar if not available)
+- 1-2 tbs maple sugar (sub coconut sugar if needed)